 When?
-You can set up a placement for a minimum of 6 weeks but could continue throughout the entire 2 years of Sixth Form.
-If/when you complete their placement, you will return to sport or study on a Wednesday afternoon as usual.
-Use your time over the summer holidays to think about what kind of placement you would like to do and start making enquiries.
+Students can set up placements for a minimum of 6 weeks, but they could continue throughout the entire 2 years of Sixth Form.
+If/when they complete their placement, they will return to sport or study on a Wednesday afternoon as usual.
+Information and guidance will be given to students at the end of the Sumer term (including Year 11 offer-holders, at their induction day) so they can research their options over the summer and make a prompt start getting their placement approved in September.

 Who?
-Any student in the Sixth Form can take this opportunity, but it will depend on your maintaining a high attendance rate (96% or above) and having a positive average effort grade on your reports.
+Any student in the Sixth Form can take this opportunity, but it will depend on their maintaining a high attendance rate (96% or above) and having a positive average effort grade on their reports.
 This will be checked every term in the attendance reviews.
+If a student is placed on a CEC Stage, they may be required to suspend their work experience placement, but this must be done in liaison with and with the approval of the Head of Sixth Form.

 How?
-You will be supported in the set-up and running of your placement by the Sixth Form Team and by Mrs Hawkins, in liaison with EBP.
+Students will be supported in the set-up and running of their placement by the Sixth Form Team and by the Careers Lead.
+They will be required to complete the set-up process established by the school.
+Responsibilities are detailed below: